Okay, you’re ready to sell your home.

 - The smell.
 Yes, you may have gone nose-blind to the distinct smells of your household - and that means that there may be something strange that may be permeating through the household.
 Have someone give it a good whiff, and then make sure all the rubbish is removed / other smell sources are removed and properly disposed of before the next showing.

 - The decor.
 If your house is straight out of Only Fools and Horses - with old-school or outdated appliances and decor throughout - it may be charming to you, but it may turn off the people who are coming through.
-Consider updating those older elements, or at least sneaking them off into a corner for the duration of the visit.
+Consider updating those older elements, or at least sneaking them off into a corner during the viewings.

 Do you have something big and glaring that's wrong with the house?
 When the potential buyers come by to look at the home, are they noticing a broken window?
 A stair that’s in disrepair?
 A door with paint that is chipping or cracked?
 Something off in the roof or in the garage?